RileyPoirier23/TattooAPP/README.md

 -- RLS Policies (examples to get you started)
 -- Profiles are viewable by everyone
 CREATE POLICY "Public profiles are viewable by everyone."
 ON profiles FOR SELECT USING (true);
+-- Users can insert their own profile
+CREATE POLICY "Users can insert their own profile."
+ON profiles FOR INSERT WITH CHECK (auth.uid() = id);
 -- Users can only update their own profile
 CREATE POLICY "Users can update own profile."
 ON profiles FOR UPDATE USING (auth.uid() = id);